www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

             * [x] TableCallRunner
             * [x] ThenCallRunner
         * [ ] Generate documentation via FunctionCallRecording and EditorFunctionCalls.
+            * [x] Add the processed functionCall to the FunctionCallRecord, so it's easier to generate the documentation.
+            * [x] Created dedicated FunctionCallRecord parsers.
+              This enables one to generate a function call documentation without an example , which avoids one to write dedicated code to generate its documentation (which can be forgotten) , when a new function call is defined.
+            * [ ] Generate documentation via FunctionCallDoc.
+                * [ ] functionCallRunnerParser have to know their variation id.
         * [ ] Add comments to arguments and function documentation.
             * [ ] AttributeCallRunner
             * [ ] ForAllCombsCallRunner